projnanda/projnanda/home/14.faqNANDA.md

 - Government Engagement: Stimulating public sector adoption and policy development
 - Corporate Unlocking: Enabling enterprises to safely deploy agent ecosystems

-## Is Project NANDA needed for AI agents?
+## What role does Project NANDA play in the agentic AI space?

 As AI agents proliferate, it's helpful to have infrastructure beyond basic message passing.
 A framework like Project NANDA focuses on three layers: